cimryan/teslausb/README.md

     ```
     ifconfig wlan0
     ```
 1. Verify that there's an IP address on your subnet assigned.
+If you don't see the IP address wait for a couple of seconds and re-run the command.
 1. Run these commands, subsituting your values:
     ```
     export archiveserver=Nautilus